Throupy/GCSE-Computing-Projects/README.md

   </tr>
   <tr>
     <td>Palindrome Checker</td>
     <td>A user should enter a word and the program should test to see if the word is a palindrome.
-A palindrome is a word like "racecar" that is the same if you spell is backwards</td>
+A palindrome is a word like "racecar" that is the same if you spell is backwards.
+(The code is small, it's a simple program :P)</td>
     <td>29/01/2017</td>
   </tr>